MicrosoftDocs/azure-docs/articles/defender-for-cloud/upcoming-changes.md

 Azure monitor offers the capability to [set a daily cap](../azure-monitor/logs/daily-cap.md) on the data that is ingested on your Log analytics workspaces.
 However, Defender for Cloud security events are currently not supported in those exclusions.

-Starting on September 18, 2023 the Log Analytics Daily Cap will no longer exclude the below set of data types:
+Starting on September 18, 2023 the Log Analytics Daily Cap will no longer exclude the following set of data types:

 - WindowsEvent
 - SecurityAlert